26 Types of Bats Found In Texas! (ID GUIDE)

 • Myotis Volans

 • Fur color can vary from light or dark brown to reddish-brown.
-Tips of ears touch the side of their nose.
-Wingspan is approximately 10 to 12 inches.
+Tips of their can actually touch their nostrils.
+Wingspan is approximately 9 inches (23 cm).

-• Unlike other bats, they have fur on the underside of their wings from their elbows to their knees.
+• Unlike other bats, they have fur on the underside of their wings from elbows to knees.

 • They got their name from having a longer tibia bone when compared to other bats.

-The Long-legged Bat has unique feet that allow them to hang upside down for an extended time and not waste any energy.
+The Long-legged Bat has unique feet that allow them to hang upside down for an extended time without wasting energy.
 This feat is accomplished by locking their toes in place.
 In addition, special cavities in their head prevent blood from going to their brain.

 Long-legged Bat Range Map